Cerulity64X/kidney_shit/README.md

 y: Sets the memory pointer to the current heap value.
 t: Pushes a char onto the stack.
 u: Puts a char into the heap.
-w: Pops the stack, and pushes a string of that length onto the stack (first char is at the top).
+w: Pushes a string encapsulated with quotation marks onto the stack (first char is at the top).
+You can push quotation marks by adding a backslash.
 r: Pops the stack, and reverses that many numbers.

 ;: Interprets the rest of this line as a comment.